YasaswiS/BooleansCalendar/README.md

 - Began working on the Inheritance Lab, but it is not completely finished.
 (Visit the Scrum Board for detailed explanation on what is completed.)

 I was unable to get the HTML page for the Inheritance Lab Up so I am taking a point off.
 NOTE: Some labs only work on localhost:8080 as we were beginning integration/deployment to AWS.
 So the Heroku deployed website is not the complete project.
 If you see a whitelabel, it is a result of this beginning integration.
-Please clone the repository and run labs from there.
+Please clone the repository and run labs from there by running CalendarApplication.java

 Improvements:
 - Functionality on the newly put up AWS website.